darkwizard242/ansible-role-awsnuke/README.md

 --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------
 awsnuke_app                 | Defines the app to install i.e. **aws-nuke**
 awsnuke_version             | Defined to dynamically fetch the desired version to install.
-Defaults to: **2.17.0** awsnuke_osarch              | Defines os architecture.
-Used for obtaining the correct type of binaries based on OS System Architecture.
-Defaults to: **linux-amd64** awsnuke_dl_url              | Defines URL to download the awsnuke binary from. awsnuke_config_dir_owner    | Owner of aws-nuke binary file. awsnuke_config_dir_group    | Group of aws-nuke binary file.
+Defaults to: **2.17.0** awsvault_os                 | Defines os type.
+Used for obtaining the correct type of binaries based on OS type.
+Defaults to: **linux** awsvault_arch               | Defines os architecture.
+Used to set the correct type of binaries based on OS System Architecture.
+Defaults to: **amd64** awsnuke_dl_url              | Defines URL to download the awsnuke binary from. awsnuke_config_dir_owner    | Owner of aws-nuke binary file. awsnuke_config_dir_group    | Group of aws-nuke binary file.